 Instructions for growing the cuttings are included with your order.

 "What's a tree collard?
 It's a perennial "tree" that produces amazingly huge collard-like leaves… which taste like an intriguing cross between collards and kale with just a hint of purple cabbage.
 They're great in stir fries, "beanie greenies," soups and even in scrambled eggs… I love them as wrappers for Whole Foods' "Guac-Kale-Mole" and salsa, but they also sauté nicely as strips with a bit of garlic and lemon juice.
 I've added them as the green in "Beanie Greenies," too.
 David and I particularly like Beanie Greenies with a splash of wheat free tamari, chipotle pepper, and a hint of miso and blackstrap molasses.
 Yum!
-In the past, I've had terrible luck growing collards, so I am thrilled with these tree collards.
-I've not done this yet, but supposedly, you can also cut off a lower branch, root it and grow a whole new tree.
-This one's so prolific that I don't think I'd need a second one.
-It loves the deep soil available in the second tier of my InstaBed." - Laura Bruno's blog - laurabruno.files.wordpress.com
+In the past, I've had terrible luck growing collards, so I am thrilled with these tree collards. - Laura Bruno's blog - laurabruno.files.wordpress.com